nbarnabee/ai-gent/README.md

 `python3 main.py <PROMPT>`

 Also accepts the `--verbose` flag, which will print the initial prompt and token information.

+Also note that YOU SHOULD PROBABLY NOT RANDOMLY DOWNLOAD AND USE THIS